amol9/imagebot/README.rst

 imagebot
 ========

-A web bot to scrape images from websites.
+A web bot to crawl websites and scrape images.

 Features
 ========